Leadership

 Director Emeritus

 Kerrie Buitrago is Emerita Chief Operating Officer and Executive Vice President of the Pollock-Krasner Foundation.
 She came to Woodstock in 1995 as a resident of the Woodstock Byrdcliffe Guild and stayed at the Forge for 5 years.
 She served on the Board of Directors of the Woodstock Byrdcliffe Guild for over 10 years and co-curated the exhibition Drawing Sound with her son, Oscar, and artist Melinda Stickney-Gibson.
 She was formerly on the Board of Directors of several art organizations, including the New York Foundation for the Arts (NYFA) and the Sculpture Committee for Park Avenue.
-She is currently an advisor to the Brian Wall Foundation and a member of Art Table and the Century Club.
+She is currently on the board of The Guston Foundation and an advisor to the Brian Wall Foundation; she is a member of Art Table and the Century Club.
 Kerrie is a graduate of Syracuse University and the Bologna Center in Italy and SAIS at Johns Hopkins.
 Now recently retired, Kerrie looks forward to continued involvement with the arts in Woodstock and the Hudson Valley and enjoys playing the piano, listening to a wide variety of music and taking classes in music studies at both Juilliard and Bard.

 Henry T. Ford